 Of course there are plenty of other things to worry about when preparing for a disaster.
 From the communication standpoint, being able to pick things up where they left off, from any location, is a monumental advantage to a VoIP or UCaaS system.
 Your recovery plan will rely on the ability to communicate.
 With a VoIP system, you’ll have 100% more capabilities than with a plain old telephone service.

 Having multiple points of presence and being able to offer redundancy when it comes to your hosted voice solution is extremely important.
 Redundancy is key, and we understand that.
 We always plan for the unexpected, and we plan to keep your organization’s phone system up and running.
 With our multiple geo-redundant locations in Detroit, Atlanta, and Phoenix, you can rest assured that we will keep your phones ringing, your data safe, and provide low latency no matter where you are located.

 All of our point of presence are in sync with each other ensuring that you are not reliant on one location.
-The idea is that if one location, say the data center in Detroit, experiences a disaster, communications and processes can be rerouted to a redundant data center located in Atlanta, where the geographical disaster is not occurring.
+If one location, say the data center in Detroit, experiences a disaster, communications and processes can be rerouted to a redundant data center located in Atlanta, where the geographical disaster is not occurring.
 Of course, the more data centers the better — this ensures not only a higher level of redundancy, but better connections for users across the country.

-UCaaS solutions are naturally designed for disaster avoidance, more-so than recovery.
-Cloud solutions can be accessed from anywhere, and are engineered for redundancy from the very start.
-Redundancy is a major factor when it comes to the overall reliability and quality of service offered from a UCaaS provider, and is something that will make your phone system much more reliable.
+UCaaS solutions have a natural design for disaster avoidance, more-so than recovery.
+You can access Cloud solutions from anywhere, and they are engineered for redundancy from the very start.
+Redundancy is a major factor when it comes to the overall reliability and quality of service offered from a UCaaS provider.
+It is something that will make your phone system much more reliable.